Our Mountain Guides

 Dave has been climbing and exploring the mountains of

-California for over thirty years.
+California for over thirty five years.
 He has worked as a

 mountain guide in rock climbing, ice climbing, mountaineering